 - Health and Safety Policy

-There are other policies that are not legally required however it is considered best practice to have these in place.
-The next top ten policies for small businesses are:
+Other policies are not legally required, however, it is considered best practice to have these in place.
+The next top ten HR policies and procedures for small businesses are:

 - Equal Opportunities